-PSY66 - EXPERIMENTAL PSYCHOLOGY Alexandra Economou
+Title: PSY66 - EXPERIMENTAL PSYCHOLOGY

+Faculty: Alexandra Economou

-The course introduces the students to the experimental method in psychology and covers the basic principles of designing and carrying out experiments.
+Description: The course introduces the students to the experimental method in psychology, both in theory and application, through examples and with the conduction of a short research project.
+It covers the basic principles of designing and carrying out experiments.
 The following areas are included: the experimental research approach, defining the research problem, the ethics of research, criteria of causality, types of variables, experimental designs, single subject design, hypothesis testing, and external validity.
-The application of the experimental method in different areas of psychology is emphasized and the student is given an opportunity to conduct, write and present a brief experimental research study.
+The course also covers the application of the experimental method through the conduction of a brief experimental research project and the writing of a research report.
+The ultimate goal of the course is the cultivation of critical thinking in the assessment of experimental studies and the improvement of the ability of the students to select the correct experimental methods in research.

-Type: ELECTIVE Group: III ECTS: 4 Semester: WINTER Title: PSY67 - GENDER PSYCHOLOGY
+Type: ELECTIVE Group: III ECTS: 4 Semester: SPRING Title: PSY67 - GENDER PSYCHOLOGY AND MENTAL HEALTH